venysssssssssss/AwsOverview/README.md

 ### 3.11.
 IAM Security Tools

-- IAM Credentials Report (account-level)
+- **IAM Credentials Report (account-level):**
-  - A report that lists all your account's users and the status of their various credentials
+  - A report that lists all your account's users and the status of their various credentials.
-- IAM Access Advisor (user-level)
+- **IAM Access Advisor (user-level):**
   - Access advisor shows the service permissions granted to a user and when those services were last accessed.
   - You can use this information to revise your policies.

 ### 3.12.
 IAM Guidelines & Best Practices

-- Don't use the root account except for AWS account setup
+- Don't use the root account except for AWS account setup.
-- One physical user = One AWS user
+- One physical user = One AWS user.
-- **Assign users to groups** and assign permissions to groups
+- **Assign users to groups** and assign permissions to groups.
-- Create a **strong password policy**
+- Create a **strong password policy**.
-- Use and enforce the use of **Multi Factor Authentication (MFA)**
+- Use and enforce the use of **Multi Factor Authentication (MFA)**.
-- Create and use **Roles** for giving permissions to AWS services
+- Create and use **Roles** for giving permissions to AWS services.
-- Use Access Keys for Programmatic Access (CLI / SDK)
+- Use Access Keys for Programmatic Access (CLI / SDK).
-- Audit permissions of your account with the IAM Credentials Report
+- Audit permissions of your account with the IAM Credentials Report.
-- **Never share IAM users & Access Keys**
+- **Never share IAM users & Access Keys.**

 ### 3.13.
 Shared Responsibility Model for IAM

 - AWS:
-  - Infrastructure (global network security)
+  - Infrastructure (global network security).
-  - Configuration and vulnerability analysis
+  - Configuration and vulnerability analysis.
-  - Compliance validation
+  - Compliance validation.
 - You (Customer):
-  - Users, Groups, Roles, Policies management and monitoring
+  - Users, Groups, Roles, Policies management and monitoring.
-  - Enable MFA on all accounts
+  - Enable MFA on all accounts.
-  - Rotate all your keys often
+  - Rotate all your keys often.
-  - Use IAM tools to apply appropriate permissions
+  - Use IAM tools to apply appropriate permissions.
-  - Analyze access patterns & review permissions
+  - Analyze access patterns & review permissions.

 ### 3.14.
 IAM - Summary